How we teach Reading

 - Developing a love of reading

 Early Reading is built on phonics and the Little Wandle programme.
 Children explore high-quality language and in-depth discussions which stem from the text.
 Throughout the academy, high-quality texts have been carefully chosen for each class to study and use as part of a shared reading approach.

 Reading is a fundamental life skill that underpins every area of success.
 Children participate in various reading activities in a typical week, including one-to-one reading, group, whole class reading and reading for pleasure.
-A reading development journey supported through phonic books and Accelerated Reader books.
+A reading development journey is supported through phonic books and Accelerated Reader books.
 Helping our children and their understanding of reading is most important during our class sessions.
-To ensure that all pupils are effectively supported, our units are broken down into the following:
+Our reading sessions are structured to support our children with:

 - Reading for pleasure

 At Mansfield Primary Academy, children read, are read to and see adults reading to promote a positive reading culture.

 Teaching reading is essential but loving reading is more important.
 Children need to want to read and we do many things to encourage them to love their reading.